J0N-C/ajax-project/README.md

 A web application for people who want to know what historical trivia occurred today

 This project was begun as a way to learn how to utilize a public API online and present it as useful information to a user.
-Information was taken from numbersapi.com, and experimenting with information organized by dates felt like a good way to understand data organization within javascript, both in terms of how to parse it from the api and how to save it as easily retrievable information to be displayed to a user again later.
+API data was from [numbersapi.com](http://numbersapi.com/), and experimenting with information organized by dates felt like a good way to understand data organization within javascript, both in terms of how to parse it from the api and how to save it as easily retrievable information to be displayed to a user again later.
 This also was a first attempt at